 The Trent University Board of Governors (the "Board") is the legal administrator of the Plan.
-The Board has appointed an Audit and Investment Committee (the "Committee") to whom the Board has delegated responsibilities related to the administration of the Plan and the oversight of the Special Investment Fund.
+The Board has appointed an Audit and Investment Committee (the "Committee") to whom the Board has delegated responsibilities related to the administration of the Plan.
 In addition, there is a pension subcommittee of the Management/Union joint committees for the Plan which the Board consults on certain matters as set out in the Plan.